-There are other organizations that provide a similar service.
-Leadership Development International (LDi) performs a similar function, largely in China, and the Network of International Schools (NICS), a smaller organization that began in South Korea, does the same in 13 countries, mostly in the Far East.
+There are other organizations that provide a similar service to our own, and this organization is a relatively new player in a global enterprise.
 There is a degree of cooperation between these organizations so as to maximize global impact.

-Now that we have arrived at TB’s global office in Horsham, we are going to take some time to get settled.
+Now that we have arrived in Horsham, we are going to take some time to get settled.
 There are always transitional hiccups with moving to another country, even if it is the country of your birth.
 Most of the personal ones are either sorted or soon will be.
 Then there are the settling in issues with the mission itself.
 Most of those remain to be sorted.
-One of the most important took place as we spent the last weekend at a retreat with TB staff in Shropshire.
+One of the most important took place as we spent the last weekend at a retreat with our staff in Shropshire.

 Cloverly Hall, where the retreat was held, is a typically drafty old county estate with horse barns converted to conference rooms.
 These two old tropical plants found the damp air chilly with a notable lack of sunshine.
 However, there were spectacular views of the British countryside to compensate and jovial air of camaraderie to brighten the spirits.
 I drank gallons of tea to warm my insides and wore several layers of clothes wherever I went.
 On a spare afternoon a new friend Clive and I went to explore the canals and churches of the area and were not disappointed.